wyz2368/depgraph/README.md

     * python3 -V # to check version
 * Matplotlib 2.2.2
     * pip3 install matplotlib # to install
+    * python3; import matplotlb # to check installation
 * Java 8, tested Java version 1.8.0_162
     * java -version # to check version
 * OpenAI Gym, downloaded from my own fork on GitHub and built from source
+* OpenAI Baselines, downloaded from my own fork on GitHub and built from source
+* Py4J
+    * pip3 install py4j # to install
+* cloudpickle
+    * pip3 install cloudpickle # to install
+* Gambit, tested version 15.1.1; built from source

 ## Installing my fork of OpenAI Gym